pagekit/docs/themes.md

 }
 ```

-Note how the `extra` property can be used to set a screenshot that is displayed in the admin area.

 ## Configuration

-*theme.php* contains PHP code for theme configuration.
-In the beginning it's fine to start with a *theme.php* that just returns an empty configuration array.
+`theme.php` contains PHP code for theme configuration.
+In the beginning it's fine to start with a `theme.php` that just returns an empty configuration array.
 You can set options later when you need them.
 We will talk about detailed configuration options in the [configuration](configuration.md) chapter.

 ```php